Bylaws of the Division of Rehabilitation Psychology

 C. The Secretary and Treasurer shall each be elected for a term of three years.

-E. The person elected President-elect serves a three-year term on the Executive Board; one year as President-elect, one year as President, and one year as immediate Past-President.
+E. The person elected President-elect serves a three-year term on the Executive Committee; one year as President-elect, one year as President, and one year as immediate Past-President.
 At the end of one year, the President-elect shall succeed the outgoing President, and the outgoing President shall succeed the outgoing immediate Past- President.

 F. The Divisional Representative(s) to the APA Council of Representatives shall be elected for terms of three years in accordance with APA policy.

-H. The term of the ECP Representative will be for two years.
+G. The term of the ECP Representative will be for two years.
 The ECP Representative may complete their term of office, if the term begins at any time when the member is technically still an Early Career Psychologist, based on the current APA guidelines for ECPs.

-I. The term of the Section Representative will be in accordance with the bylaws of the Section represented.
+H. The term of the Section Representative will be in accordance with the bylaws of the Section represented.

 ARTICLE VI.
 FINANCES